-PROMOTION POLICY the parent's permanent change of station orders.
-Was enrolled during the prior school year in a school district virtual instruction program under Section 1002.45, a K-8 virtual school program under Section 1002.415, or a full-time Florida Virtual School Program under Section 1002.37 (8) (a) of Florida Statutes.
-Has a sibling who is currently enrolled in the school district virtual instruction program and that sibling was enrolled in such program at the end of the prior school year.
-Middle school grade promotions requires students in grades 6, 7, and 8 must successfully complete the following academic courses: 6th Grade- Language Arts, Math, Earth Space Science, Social Studies 7th Grade- Language Arts, Math, Life Science, Social Studies/Civics 8th Grade- Language Arts, Math, Physical Science, Social Studies/Career Education and Planning To earn high school credit for Algebra 1, eligible students must pass the EOC assessment.
+PROMOTION POLICY Middle school grade promotions requires students in grades 6, 7, and 8 must successfully complete the following academic courses: • 6 th Grade- Language Arts, Math, Earth Space Science, Social Studies • 7 th Grade- Language Arts, Math, Life Science, Social Studies/Civics • 8 th Grade- Language Arts, Math, Physical Science, Social Studies/Career Education and Planning To earn high school credit for Algebra 1, eligible students must pass the EOC assessment.
 Beginning with the 2012-2013 school year, to earn high school credit for Geometry, eligible students must pass the Geometry an end of course assessment (EOC) assessment.
 Beginning in 2012-2013,an EOC in civics education shall be administered as a field test at the middle school level.
 In 2013-2014, this EOC will constitute 30% of the student's final course grade.
 The school principal or designee shall determine whether a student who transfers to the middle school, and who has successfully completed a civics course at the previous school, must take the Civics EOC.
-EXTRA- CURRICULAR ACTIVITIES SVS students in grades 6-8 may participate in the School Board of Sarasota County interscholastic extra-curricular student activities at their zoned school.
-STATE /LOCAL ASSESSMENTS REQUIRED 6-8 students take all required state (FCAT, EOC, etc) and district assessments identified on the District Assessment Calendar.
+EXTRA-CURRICULAR ACTIVITIES SVS students in grades 6-8 may participate in the School Board of Sarasota County interscholastic extra-curricular student activities at their zoned school.
+STATE /LOCAL ASSESSMENTS REQUIRED 6-8 students take all required state and district assessments identified on the District Assessment Calendar.